skirtles-code/vue-examples/docs/patterns/global-properties.md

 ## Application-level `provide` / `inject`

 The standard solution for use with the Composition API is to use `provide` on the application and `inject` in `setup`.
 The latter will usually be wrapped in a dedicated helper function.
-We see this approach with Vuex and Vue Router, which have functions such as `useStore` and `useRouter` implemented this way.
+We see this approach with Vue Router, which has functions such as `useRouter` and `useRoute` implemented this way.

 Returning to the earlier example for `axios`: